 However, it worked.
 There were no complaints.
 Instead, they talked about what they would do for Thanksgiving.
 Adam and I had an invitation to have Thanksgiving dinner in Davis at my sister’s home, which was also Eric’s home.
 This was news to Adam; it was something I’d planned to discuss with him when I had time.
 Hey, it was on the schedule on my cellphone.
-I didn’t want to talk about it while Eric was here if Adam was reluctant to go to my sister’s for Thanksgiving dinner.
-Brian and his family were staying home; John and his parents were going to Seattle, where most of his relatives lived, including both sets of grandparents.
+I hadn’t wanted to talk about it while Eric was here, wondering if Adam was reluctant to go to my sister’s for Thanksgiving dinner.
+He wasn’t.
+Instead he was excited about it.
+Jared, Brian, and Joyce were staying home; John and his parents were going to Seattle, where most of his relatives lived, including both sets of grandparents.

-We arrived at Brian’s house, and Adam walked him to the door where they kissed.
+Jared and Brian went to their car.
+Adam walked with them, and he and Brian kissed.
 “That’s nice,” John said.
 “Just like it was a date.”
 His tone said he was serious and wasn’t being smarmy.

-When Adam got back in the car, John said, “Adam, you and Brian are a cute couple.
+When we got to our car, John said, “Adam, you and Brian are a cute couple.
 Both of you are lucky.”

 “I agree with you.”